 Advertisement

-The condition may involve only one lesion or several.
-And lesions may appear on only one part of your body or multiple areas.
+PCBCL may involve one lesion or several.
+They may appear on just one part of your body or many areas.
 They may be close together or spread out.
+Cutaneous B-cell lymphoma may look like:

-Stage 1E (for extranodal) affects only your skin and hasn’t spread anywhere else.
-It may also be called stage 1AE if you have no additional “B” symptoms, such as weight loss.
+The PCBCL stage describes whether the cancer has spread and how much.
+The cancer stage is important because it helps your provider plan treatment.
+Most PCBCL is stage 1E.
+This means it affects only your skin and hasn’t spread anywhere else.
+It may also be called stage 1AE if you don’t have “B” symptoms, like weight loss.

 Advertisement